 What if RPM won’t keep running?

-- If the service will not stay running but the UI starts, it could be because of a job processing issue.
+- If the service does not stay running but the UI starts, it could be because of a job processing issue.
 Try suspending all the queues with jobs and then start the service.
 Then you can resume one by one until you find the problem queue.

-- Also if the UI starts, you might also review the event and message log for any errors and resolve issues found there.
+- Also if the UI starts, you might review the event and message log for any errors and resolve issues found there.

 - Another potential cause for why the service will not stay running is a corrupt database.
 Check our database maintenance article for more information on fixing database issues.